Overview

 These scenarios are designed to help supervisors and training posts understand what the changes mean in practice and what steps they may need to take.

-• Their existing provider number will remain valid until the placement end of Semester 2, 2025 and no further action is required.
+• For registrars who finish their placement in 2025, their existing MPN will remain valid until the end of Semester 2, 2025.

-Tip: Medicare advises that the peak application period is late November, so registrars should aim to have applications submitted by 25 November to avoid delays.
+Medicare has advised that the peak application period is late November, so registrars like Dr Ho should apply early to avoid delays in 2026.

 Resources